 No. The curriculum has been designed specifically for this program and for those employed in health care delivery.

 No. This is a degree program; as such, Continuing Medical Education credit is not awarded.

 Classes will be held 3 hours on Thursday nights and roughly 14 hours over one weekend (Friday and Saturday) per month.
 In addition, students should expect to spend an additional 10 hours per week outside of class on self study and work related to the Capstone Project.

 The Master of Management in Health Care program admits between 30 to 35 students per year.

-The program is designed for working professionals who seek to advance their careers within the sponsoring organizations; admission standards are designed to ensure a student's success while in as well as after the program.
-Having demonstrated promotion or progression or supervisory responsibility reflects a student's likelihood of influence and upward mobility within the organization as well as their ability to contribute to the classroom interaction and project team.
+The program is designed for working professionals who seek to advance their careers within their sponsoring organizations.
+Admission standards are designed to ensure a student's success during and after the program.
+Having demonstrated promotion, progression or supervisory responsibility reflects a student's likelihood of influence and upward mobility within their organization as well as their ability to contribute to classroom interaction and project teams.